opensearch-project/documentation-website/_tools/logstash/index.md

 1. Download the Logstash tarball from [Logstash downloads](https://www.elastic.co/downloads/logstash).

-2. Navigate to the downloaded folder in the terminal and extract the files (Note that the version and platform may vary from the following command):
+2. Navigate to the downloaded folder in the terminal and extract the files.
+Make sure that your version of Logstash and platform matches the one downloaded:

      ```bash
      tar -zxvf logstash-8.8.2-linux-x86_64.tar.gz